AdobeDocs/experience-manager-65.ko-KR/help/assets/metadata.md

 * Before ingesting assets: Metadata editors

-* After ingesting assets: Properties of an asset, folder, collection, etc.
+* After ingesting assets: Properties of an asset, folder, collection, and so on.

 * Any supported programmatic method to bulk edit metadata directly in JCR?